Paul von Hindenburg: Defeat and revolution

-Wilson insisted that the Kaiser must go, but he refused to abdicate.
-Wilhelm was determined to lead the Army home to suppress the growing rebellion.
-It had started with large demonstrations in major cities.
-When the Navy ordered a final sortie against the British, mutineers took control of the fleet.
-Workers' and soldiers' councils spread rapidly throughout Germany.
-They stripped officers of their badges of rank and decorations, if necessary forcibly.
+Woodrow Wilson's 23 October diplomatic note to Germany had indirectly called for the Kaiser's abdication when it stated that the United States would negotiate only with representatives of the German people, not the monarchy.
+Wilhelm, determined to lead the Army home in the event of disturbances in Berlin, refused to abdicate.
+A week later, Admiral Franz von Hipper and Admiral Reinhard Scheer without authorization made plans to dispatch the Imperial Fleet on a last battle against the British.
+Sailors in Kiel mutinied and set up workers' and soldiers' councils that spread quickly across Germany, sparking the German revolution of 1918–1919.
 On 8 November, Hindenburg and the Kaiser met with 39 regimental officers at Spa.
 There he delivered a situation report and answered questions.
 Then Hindenburg left and Groener asked the officers to answer confidentially two questions about whether their troops would follow the Kaiser.
 The answers were decisive: the army would not.
-The Kaiser gave in.
-This was superfluous, because in Berlin Prince Max had already publicly announced the Kaiser's abdication and his own resignation, and that the Social Democrat leader Friedrich Ebert was now chancellor.
-Democracy came abruptly and almost bloodlessly.
-That evening Groener telephoned Ebert, who he knew and trusted, to tell him that if the new government would fight Bolshevism and support the Army then the field marshal would lead a disciplined army home.
-Hindenburg's remaining in command bolstered the new government's position.
+The Kaiser then agreed to abdicate without doing so at the time.
+In Berlin, however, Prince Max had already publicly announced the Kaiser's abdication and his own resignation, and that the Social Democrat leader Friedrich Ebert, was the new chancellor.
+The Empire had crumbled all but bloodlessly.
+That evening Groener telephoned Ebert, whom he knew and trusted, and promised to support the new government, including with military force against revolutionaries on the left.
+In return Ebert promised that command of the troops would stay with the officer corps.
+Hindenburg remained head of the OHL to ensure and orderly return of the army.

 The withdrawal became more fraught when the armistice obliged all German troops to leave Belgium, France, and Alsace-Lorraine in 14 days and to be behind the Rhine in 30 days.
 Stragglers would become prisoners.
 When the seven men from the executive committee of the soldiers' council formed at Spa arrived at OHL they were greeted politely by a lieutenant colonel, who acknowledged their leadership.
 When they broached the march home he took them to the map room, explaining allocation of roads, and scheduling unit departures, billeting, and feeding.
 They agreed that the existing staffs should make these arrangements.
 To oversee the withdrawals OHL transferred headquarters from Belgium to Kassel in Germany, unsure how their officers would be received by the revolutionaries.
 They were greeted by the chairman of the workers' and soldiers' councils who proclaimed "Hindenburg belongs to the German nation."
 His staff intended to billet him in the Kaiser's palace there, Wilhelmshöhe.
 Hindenburg refused because they did not have the Kaiser's permission, instead settling into a humble inn, thereby pleasing both his monarchist staff and the revolutionary masses.
 In the west 1.25 million men and 500,000 horses were brought home in the time allotted.